yifan-gu/peer_server/readme.txt

 ### Update RTT

+Generally, we use every ACK to get sample RTT, and update the RTT by RTT = 0.875 * RTT + 0.125 * sample RTT, except for Fast Retransmission.
+We do not use ACK of the retransmitted packets to compute RTT, so we can avoid ambiguous ACK.

 ### Sending Window

+1. Slow Start
+In Slow Start, the sending window size grows one unit every time receiving an valid ACK until reaching the threshold, then it changes state to Congestion Avoidance.
+We also slides the windows forward if necessary.

+If it loss a packet in this phase(dup ACK or timeouts), it will change state to FastRetransmission.

+2. Congestion Avoidance
+In Congestion Avoidance, the sending window grows one unit every RTT period pasts if no dup ACK or timeouts happens.
+Otherwise it changes state to FastRetransmission

+3. FastRetransmission
+In Fast retransmission, the window size starts at one, it will wait the ACK for the first retransmitted packet, and then change to Slow Start, if the ACK for the first retransmitted packet timeouts, it will retransmit the packet again.

 ### Receiving Window
 The receive window is of size 1024, which means we can store at most 1024 packets before sliding the ack pointer.
 The receive window is implemented using rotational bitmap array.

+We keep those packets that lies in the window, neglect packets that falls out of the window.